Ultimate Reader Success Story to Japan

 Bottom Line

 Japan is a unique and exciting place to visit.
 The people are helpful, the transportation system is exceptional, and the cities are clean, safe, and surprisingly quiet.
-Being able to experience the country as it celebrated the beautiful Sakura blooms was an extra blessing and exceeded my expectations.
+Experiencing the country as it celebrated the beautiful Sakura blooms was an extra blessing and exceeded my expectations.

 Our total trip cost (which also included paying for our son’s expenses once we arrived in Japan) was: